smswithoutborders/SMSWithoutBorders-customplatform-Slack/README.md

 - If you make any more changes to the scope, be sure to reinstall your app.
 - Go back to your *Auth & Permissions* page.
 You should be able to find where to add a callback URL.
 This is the URL our flask app will go to after you've been authenticated.
 - The base URL of this Flask app (if running locally) is `http://127.0.0.1:5000/` and the callback URL is `http://127.0.0.1:5000/oauth/slack/callback`.
 However, the slack API only accepts `https` sites for callback URLs.
-- Add `http://127.0.0.1:5000/oauth/slack/callback` as your callback URL.
+- Add `https://127.0.0.1:5000/oauth/slack/callback` as your callback URL.
-- Head back to your slack workspace and invite your app to the channel you intend it should send messages to.

 ### Running your app to send a message on your behalf
 - In this project's root, rename the `.example.env` file to `.env`.
 - Grab the Client ID and Client Secret of yor Slack App from the API site and add.
 Also add your callback URL.
 - Run `flask run` on your terminal.

+### Test the Events API (Make sure the app is running)
+- Navigate to the *Event Subscriptions* page and enable events.
+- Your request URL should be `http://127.0.0.1:5000/slack/events`.
+- Scroll down to subscribe to bot events.
+Add `message.channels`.
+- Go to the *OAuth & Permissions* page, get your bot token and add to the environment file.
+- Head back to your slack workspace and invite your app to the channel you intend it should send messages to.
+- Send a message any channel the bot is in.
+The bot should send a message to you for you to connect to SWOB.

 #### API Reference
 - `GET /`: